Open-Systems-Pharmacology/Probenecid-Furosemide-DDI/Qualification/input/Content/Probenecid-Furosemide-DDI.md

 The release of the snapshot containing the respective simulations can be found here: <https://github.com/Open-Systems-Pharmacology/Probenecid-Furosemide-DDI>

-Probenecid-furosemide DDI was described by competitive inhibition of OAT3 and MRP4 and non-competitive inhibition of UGT1A9.
-The DDI evaluation was initially developed and published by [Britz 2020](#5-references) and adjusted later on to PK-Sim V11.
+The Probenecid-furosemide DDI was initially developed and published by [Britz 2020](#5-references) and adjusted later on to PK-Sim V11.
+This DDI was characterized by competitive inhibition of OAT3 and MRP4 and non-competitive inhibition of UGT1A9.

 The Probenecid / Furosemide interaction was evaluated using 5 clinical DDI studies including 6 different clinical settings ([Homeida 1977](#references), [Smith 1980](#references), [Wiebe 2020](#references), [Shen 2019](#references), [Vree 1995](#references)).